KehanGuo2/KehanGuo/_pages/about.md

 Previously, I completed my Master's at <a href="https://www.bu.edu/">Boston University</a>, where I worked with <a href="https://www.bu.edu/eng/profile/lei-tian/">Professor Lei Tian</a>.

 <blockquote style="font-size: 16px; line-height: 1.6;">
-    I am seeking potential research collaborations and the position of industry research intern.
-If you are interested, please <a href="mailto:kguo2@nd.edu">contact me</a>.
+I am always open to connecting with colleagues in my field and across interdisciplinary domains, as I strongly believe in the value of collaboration.
+If my research interests you, please feel free to reach out via email
+<a href="mailto:kguo2@nd.edu">kguo2@nd.edu</a>.
 </blockquote>